 PROJECT R.A.I.S.E

-In previous years and iterations of the project, past project committees had successfully worked with organisations such as Down Syndrome Association (SLPXVI) and Singapore Association for Mental Health (R.A.I.S.E.
-XVII) .
-This year, Project R.A.I.S.E XVIII reached out to Guide Dogs Singapore (GDS).
+In previous years and iterations of the project, past project committees had successfully worked with organisations such as Down Syndrome Association (SLPXVI), Singapore Association for Mental Health (R.A.I.S.E.
+XVII) and reached out to Guide Dogs Singapore (GDS) (R.A.I.S.E XVIII.
 GDS is a non-profit organisation that seeks to enhance the quality of life for people with vision impairment through rehabilitation and the use of guide dogs, and help them to integrate into society.

 PAST ITERATIONS